-Creative Writing: Literary Non-Fiction focuses on students understanding the structure, forms and elements of literary non-fiction and the writing process.
+IAI: None 7.7 Creative Writing: Literary Non-Fiction focuses on students understanding the structure, forms and elements of literary non-fiction and the writing process.
 Students will draft varied works of literary non-fiction, use critical terminology in the discussion of non-fiction works, and participate in revision processes.
 A minimum of 30 pages of completed work is recommended.

-Prerequisite: A grade or "C" or higher in ENG 101.
+Prerequisite: ENG 101 with a grade of "C" or higher.